Aminemaalej/ECS-Terraform/README.md

 We will create a VPC and configure some Networking resources we're going to use further.
 For Networking, it is necessary to create Public and Private Subnets within the VPC, also a Internet Gateway and Route Tables for Public Subnets.

+# Container Registry and ECS Cluster
+It's time to create the Container Registry and the ECS Cluster.
+The ECR is a repository where we're going store the Docker Images of the application we want to deploy.